 Stop.
 You would literally be running on nothing.
 Running on nothing, literally; will knock those hormones out of whack, deplete a digestive system that is already exhausted… nothing good will come from exercise when you’re exhausted.

-TCM Dr. Nat says; “The key to all this is balance.
+A TCM Doctor says; “The key to all this is balance.
 Understanding how much movement your body needs to be healthy and to keep your digestive system and hormones firing along – this is the secret to keeping your weight in check.
 Less strain on the body means it’s free to work exactly as it has been designed to – to allow your digestive system to make nutrients to best fuel you, and with this means effortless maintenance of weight.
 It’s not about slogging it out at the gym.
 It’s about being healthily active, including movement in your day-to-day activity and applying diet and lifestyle principles that serve you each and every day.
 So next time that thought pops into your head that you need to slog it out to lose weight – think again and opt for some gentle movement and downtime”.

 Maybe even a cry, or resolving that problem that’s stressing you.
 Only you know what your body needs.
 Take a listen to it, it may be quiet but it’ll always whisper the truth to you.